Phileodontist/SQL_Update_Statement_Generator/README.md

 With the generate_update_statements script, one is able to generate SQL update statements in bulk.
 One needs to provide a list of columns, list of values for each column, a list of ids, the column used in the where statement and a delimiter.

 **Note:**
+* This wasn't generalized for all-purpose use.
+* This script is currently written to hand only one statement in the 'where' clause.
 * This script was tailored for the use of creating update statements for the 'Antibody Registry' mysql database.
-* This wasn't generalized for all-purpose use.
 * (There are better methods of doing bulk updating, but for now creating update statements in bulk fits the current needs)

 ## Input